 Tapestry Education Conference (TEC): Reflecting on Parental Engagement

-We are delighted to be holding our next free online Tapestry Education Conference (TEC)
+We were delighted to hold the free online Tapestry Education Conference (TEC)

 on the 24th June 2021, 4-6pm.

-The theme for this event is Reflecting on Parental Engagement
+The theme for this event was Reflecting on Parental Engagement

 Working in partnership with parents and carers is written into the new EYFS framework, the new Development Matters guidance and Birth to 5 Matters, as it was in the documents that came before them.
 As children grow and families move into Primary schools, that partnership remains vital.
 Mutual respect and positive communication form strong foundations for building relationships between educators and families.
 These relationships support parents and carers to actively engage with their child’s learning, which in turn supports each child’s development.